 Application for graduation should be made by the end of the third week of the semester in which the student expects to graduate.
-To apply for graduation, the student is required to log into their AccessPlus account and submit the electronic Application for Graduation form.
-Before submitting this form, a student must have submitted and had approved by the Graduate College a "Recommendation for Committee Appointment" form and a "Program of Study" form.
+To apply for graduation, the student is required to Apply for Program Completion in Workday.
+Before submitting this form, a student must have a APC and AP approved by the Graduate College.
 Also, the student must have been fully admitted to a program and met the Graduate English requirement (for non-native English speakers).
-Graduation will be delayed if the "Application for Graduation" form filing deadline is not met.
-If it becomes apparent that a student cannot graduate during the indicated term, he/she should withdraw the application through AccessPlus.
-The student must then submit a new application for the next planned term of graduation.
+Graduation will be delayed if the Apply for Program Completion filing deadline is not met.
+If it becomes apparent that a student cannot graduate during the indicated term, they should cancel the Application for Program Completion in Workday.
+The student must then apply again for the next planned term of graduation.
 Upon submitting the application for graduation, all thesis/dissertation students will be charged a one-time, nonrefundable \$145 thesis/dissertation fee by the Graduate College.
-This fee will be billed to each thesis/dissertation student's university bill to cover thesis/dissertation review and processing, thesis/dissertation technical assistance, and printing and binding fees for the ISU library copy.